seanlee9959/amazon-NLP/README.md

 The following data will be extracted from Amazon's product pages using web scraping techniques:

-- ASIN ID (Amazon's unique product ID)
+- ASIN ID (amazon's unique product ID)

 - Name

 - Price (sale vs original)

-- Rating/Stars
+- Rating/stars

-- Description/Reviews
+- Description/reviews

-- Seller/manufacturer (Sold & Shipped by Amazon, Sold by Third-Party but Fulfilled by Amazon, Sold & Shipped by Third-Party)
+- Seller/manufacturer (sold & shipped by Amazon, sold by third-party but fulfilled by Amazon, sold & shipped by third-party)

 - Ranking on search page (page number, best seller rank)